LonkTheBonk/Brandon_BSE_Project/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.** -->

 Technical Progress
 - The second milestone was to connect all four of the NeoPixel rings together in a daisy chain and get them to be operational using an Arduino UNO.
-This was done by soldering the proper wires to the correct ports, keeping in mind the data in and out ports especially, and re - coding the processes in the Arduino.
+This was done by soldering the proper wires to the correct ports, keeping in mind the data in and out ports especially, and re-coding the processes in the Arduino.
 - Another aspect was the addition of a seperate button which would be used to manually switch the pattern on the ring.

 ![Milestone2]()